Sleep apnea: Criteria

 According to the International Classification of Sleep Disorders, there are 4 types of criteria.
 The first one concerns sleep – excessive sleepiness, non-restorative sleep, fatigue or insomnia symptoms.
 The second and third criteria are about respiration – waking with breath holding, gasping, or choking; snoring, breathing interruptions or both during sleep.
 The last criterion revolved around medical issues as hypertension, coronary artery disease, stroke, heart failure, atrial fibrillation, type 2 diabetes mellitus, mood disorder or cognitive impairment.
 Two levels of severity are distinguished, the first one is determined by a polysomnography or home sleep apnea test demonstrating 5 or more predominantly obstructive respiratory events per hour of sleep and the higher levels are determined by 15 or more events.
 If the events are present less than 5 times per hour, no obstructive sleep apnea is diagnosed.

 A considerable night-to-night variability further complicates diagnosis of OSA.
 In unclear cases, multiple nights of testing might be required to achieve an accurate diagnosis.
-Since sequential nights of testing would be impractical and cost prohibitive in the sleep lab, home sleep testing for multiple nights can not only be more useful, but more reflective of what is typically happening each night.
+Since sequential nights of testing would be impractical and cost prohibitive in the sleep lab, home sleep testing for multiple nights can be more useful and more reflective of what is typically happening each night.